xiantank/bookmarksBackup/README.md

 * all bookmarks
   * right click icon and choose `download bookmarks`
 * pages you want to save
-  1. click icon in all pages you want to save
+  * click icon in the page you want to save
-  2.  right click icon and choose `download pages`

-## feature still not support (coming soon)
+## still not support (coming soon, maybe...)
-* save bookmarks run in background (this don't use cookies)
+* save bookmarks run in background
-* splite bookmarks save as many chunk (this can reduce memory use, and reduce crash)
+* split bookmarks as many chunk for remember backup progress
 * a page to show bookmarks save progress
 * user can choose partial part of bookmarks to save
-* concurrent bookmarks save
+* force stop bookmarks backup
+* beautiful UI (maybe never...)